-The objective of the course is to provide the students with the tools to effectively implement, project management practices in the industry.
-The student on completion will be able to:

-- Discuss the system principles and philosophy which guide project management theory and practice - ii.
-Describe and develop the logical sequences of stages in the life of a project - Apply the methods, procedures and systems for designing, planning, scheduling, controlling and organizing project activities - iv.
-Prepare project documents to assist in the implementation of the plan prepare project reports.
+The objective of the course is to provide the students with the tools to implement, effectively, project management practices in industry.
+The student on completion will be able to: discuss the system principles and philosophy which guide project management theory and practice; describe and develop the logical sequences of stages in the life of a project; apply the methods, procedures and systems for designing, planning, scheduling, controlling and organizing project activities; prepare project documents to assist in the implementation of the plan prepare project reports.